Europeans in Oceania: Clipperton Island

 The remote eastern Pacific atoll was uninhabited when discovered by outsiders in the 1520s.
-Some claim Spanish explorer Ferdinand Magellan was the first to find it in 1521, which would make Clipperton one of the first Pacific landmasses to be reached by Europeans.
+Some claim Portuguese explorer Ferdinand Magellan was the first to find it in 1521, which would make Clipperton one of the first Pacific landmasses to be reached by Europeans.
 Others believe it was discovered by Spaniard Alvaro Saavedra Cerón on November 15, 1528.
 Clipperton Island was named after British pirate John Clipperton, who was said to have stayed there in 1705, with 21 other mutineers.
 There have since been rumors that Clipperton may have hid treasures.

 In 1708, sailors from the French ships Princess and Découverte reached the atoll and named it Ile de la Passion, annexing it for France.
 The first scientific expedition took place in 1725 by Frenchman M.Bocage, who lived on the atoll for several months.
 The exploitation of the guano in the Pacific during the 19th century revived interest in the atoll, after many years of no human inhabitation.
 American Guano Mining Company claimed it under the Guano Islands Act of 1856; Mexico also claimed it due to activities undertaken there as early as 1848–1849.
 On November 17, 1858, Emperor Napoleon III annexed it as part of the French colony of Tahiti.
 This did not settle the ownership question.
 Mexico reasserted its claim late in the 19th century and established a military outpost on Clipperton in 1897.

 The British Pacific Island Company acquired the rights to guano deposits in 1906 and began working in conjunction with the Mexican government to establish a colony.
 A lighthouse was erected, and by 1914 approximately 100 settlers were living there.
 These people were Mexicans of European or Mixed European descent.
 They were sent supplies every two months via a ship from Acapulco, however, the escalation of fighting in the Mexican Revolution diverted the suppliers’ attention.
 The regular resupply visits soon ceased and the inhabitants were left to their own devices.
 By 1915, the inhabitants were dying, and the survivors wanted to leave on the American war ship Lexington which had reached the atoll in late 1915.
 The Mexican government refused, declaring that evacuation was not necessary.
 All the men, except for Victoriano Álvarez, died from either malnutrition or failed escape attempts.
 As the last living man, Álvarez proclaimed himself "king" at some point, and took to enslaving, murdering, and raping the remaining women and children.

 Álvarez's reign ended when the women successfully managed to kill him.
 The survivors, consisting of three women and seven children, were rescued from the island by a passing US ship in 1917.

 No further attempts at permanent colonization have occurred since the 1910s, and Clipperton Island is currently a possession of France.
 Humans last inhabited it during World War II, when the US Navy occupied the atoll.
 France began maintaining a humanless automatic weather station on Clipperton in 1980.